 2. Use green mattresses and box springs

 You may want to get mattresses that pass the fire tests set by the U.S. Consumer Product Safety Commission.
+In addition, having a good quality mattress aside from comfort, good mattresses are durable, you can have them for a longer period of time as stated at HomeBuddy.
 Because of their natural fire-retardant qualities, you should consider organic wool mattresses.
 Green options such as mattresses filled with wool or cotton are as comfortable as chemical-filled mattresses.
 Using natural, untreated solid-wood box springs to supplement your mattresses is one of the most eco-friendly room ideas, especially if they are made from FSC-certified wood.

 3. Eco-friendly lighting effects and accents